-The main thing of concern on this page is that you DON'T FORGET to SIGN HERE.
+The main thing of concern on this page is that you DON'T FORGET to SIGN HERE if you are mailing in your taxes to the IRS or to any states.
 Of course, if you are e-filing, you won't need to worry about signing.
 Do this before mailing in your taxes or those nice penalties we discussed at the beginning will start to apply to you.